Baby Percentile Calculator

 The person who is 171cm tall is in the 40th percentile, meaning 40% of people in this group are shorter than they are.
 The person who is 173cm tall is in the 60th percentile, even though they are only 2cm taller than the previous person.

 What does percentile mean for babies then?
 If your newborn is in the 50th percentile, that means 50% of all other babies are smaller than your baby.
 It is important to use the right charts - according to the baby's sex (there are individual infant girl growth charts and infant boy growth charts) and the country you are in.
-The USA's Center for Disease Control and Prevention recommends using the WHO's growth charts, which is what we have used in our calculator as well.
+The USA's Center for Disease Control and Prevention recommends using the, which is what we have used in our calculator as well.

 When and how to use baby percentile calculator?